The Swimming-Pool Library: Plot summary

 Will continues reading Charles's diaries.
 On the way to a boxing club financially supported by Nantwich, Will has an unpleasant encounter with a working class boy, who offers him sex for money.
 Will refuses; there are undertones of fear and violence.

-At the match, Will meets Bill: a man he knows from the Corry.
+At the boxing club, Will meets Bill: a man he knows from the Corry.
 Bill is a weightlifter; a large muscular man who coaches teenage boxers.
 Trapped inside his body, Bill seems a fearful man.
 He is devoted to Nantwich, his patron, and to the boys he coaches.
 He is also carrying a torch for Phil.

 From the diaries, Will learns that Nantwich has been to Egypt and then returned to London, where he met with Ronald Firbank: an extraordinary portrait of effete decrepitude, camp and alcoholic.

 Will takes Phil to visit Staines, a successful studio photographer who echoes Cecil Beaton.
 Staines is a gossipy queen and socialite.
 His lover is a "school tart" grown old; a kept man drinking too much.
 Staines poses Phil bare-chested and oiled, as pornography.
 This episode overtly deals with gay artifice, staging and the image.
 Phil is idealised and objectified.
-Staines reveals that Charles's brother was homosexually insatiable, exploited his servants and was subsequently beaten to death and that Charles's uncle was likewise into rough trade.
+Staines reveals that Charles's brother was homosexually insatiable, exploited his servants and was subsequently beaten to death, and that Charles's uncle was likewise into rough trade.

 At Nantwich's house, Will and Charles talk about Ronald Firbank.
 Charles gives Will a beautiful edition of one of Firbank's novels as a gift.
 Afterwards, Will goes to Arthur's address in a working class area of London and calls but there is no answer.
-Returning, he encounters a group of skinheads who demand his watch, attack and queer-bash him, destroying the Firbank novel in the process.
-Will goes home, where James patches him up but beauty is temporarily ruined.
-He reads Charles's diary aloud to Phil: Charles describes a North African trying to covertly sell him gay pornography and is disturbed at being ‘outed’ in a foreign culture.
+Returning, he encounters a group of skinheads who demand his watch, attack and queer-bash him, destroying the Firbank novel and breaking Will's nose.

 Will returns to Staines's home with Nantwich.
 There are several other men there, including two youths and a black chef, Abdul, who works at Charles's club.
-Will is powerfully attracted to Abdul.
+Will is attracted to Abdul.
 It transpires that Staines and Nantwich are collaborating on the production of a pornographic film in which Abdul and the two youths are performing.
 The theme of voyeurism alienates Will, who finds it embarrassing and quietly leaves.

 Will takes Phil out clubbing at The Shaft.
 He has not been there for many months and there are vivid descriptions of a night on the gay ‘scene’.
 Will and Phil drink, dance and meet several gay ‘types’, including a Brazilian bodybuilder.
 He discovers Arthur, who has been working for his brother Harold, in the bathroom and attempts to have sex with him.
 Arthur is obviously quite upset, and they part ways.